khubaibkay37/haskell-meet/meets/meet-2.md

 - Add type signatures to all the functions from meet-1.
 Use your own solutions or the ones in the repository.
 - Add appropriate errors messahes to the problems from meet-1.
+- Rewrite the problems using pattern matching where approriate.
 - Problems 1 to 10 from [H-99: Ninety-Nine Haskell Problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems)